anumehashukla/wayfaringuniverse/_posts/UnitedStates/2024-02-27-bay-area-moderate-hikes.md

 <br>

 1. [Tomales Point Trail ](https://www.alltrails.com/trail/us/california/tomales-point-trail)*- 9.7 mile, Elev Gain 1200 ft*
-<br>This is one of the best hikes we did in the bay area.
+<br>This is one of the best hikes I did in the bay area.
 The trail is approximately 10 miles long; it is pleasant and easy.
 Suitable for various levels of hikers.
 It offers magnificent views of the coastline and ocean.
 Lots of wildlife as well - from majestic elk and deer to lively coyotes, quail, seals, birds, and rabbits; the trail offers an incredible opportunity to witness the wonders of wildlife up close.
 A thrilling encounter with a snake and one of the most breathtaking sunsets we've ever seen.
 Keep in mind there is no shade, so come prepared with sun protection.
 Some overgrown sections on the trail; otherwise, the conditions as great.
 Highly recommended!<br><br>
 <mark>Parking:</mark> Available, Parking is off the Pierce Point Rd, Free<br>
 <mark>Restrooms:</mark> No restrooms, restroom nearby at McClures Beach Trailhead<br>
 <mark>Difficulty/Condition:</mark> No Shade<br>